A shark at the National Sea Life Centre

 Coventry Transport Museum

-It’s all about hands-on exploring at the Coventry Transport Museum for their half term workshop.
-Learn about engineering using various objects in the museum.
+It’s all about old-vs-new at the Coventry Transport Museum for their half term workshop.
+Visitors are encouraged to learn about the differences between vintage and modern items around the museum and even invent something that could be used in the future.
 The museum will loan you reference books, tools and safety gear to tinker with the objects.
 Then, you’ll make a project using their materials and afterwards, it’s time to play.
+This year, they emphasise that visitors will be able to take apart everyday objects to explore how they work – without getting told off!
 Every child needs to be accompanied by a grown up for this workshop.

 Website: Coventry Transport Museum